nicknsy/jellyscrub/README.md

 5. Clear your site cookies / local storage to get rid of the cached index file and receive a new one from the server.
 6. Change any configuration options, like whether to save in media folders over internal metadata folders.
 7. Run a scan (could take much longer depending on library size) or start watching a movie and the scrubbing preview should update in a few minutes.
+8. OPTIONAL: <a href="https://github.com/nicknsy/jellyscrub/issues/22#issuecomment-1206847719">See how to get it working on desktop client.</a>